Call Today! Free Immediate Response (818) 781-1570

 The Uniform Criminal Extradition Act (UCEA) grants extradition authority to criminal courts across the United States, which allows them to transfer you to another jurisdiction in order to face charges for a crime you allegedly committed in that state.

 This same legal authority is also given to California criminal courts.
-Extradition into California can happen when you allegedly commit a crime, violate the conditions of probation or parole, and you leave the state.
+Extradition into California can happen when you allegedly commit a crime, violate the conditions of probation or parole, and leave the state.
 When this happens, you are known as a "fugitive from justice,” meaning you fled California to avoid being charged with or sentenced for a crime.

 Call a Los Angeles Extradition Lawyer